guyk1971/alignment-handbook/README.md

 ```shell
 sudo apt-get install git-lfs
 ```

+### Docker use case - commit the changes to the image (for next use)
+after installing the required packages inside the container,

 You can now check out the `scripts` and `recipes` directories for instructions on how to train some models 🪁!